-- texture layers must be provided as a single file (YC_BC_R 4:2:0 10 bits from TMIV8.0-rc1), - transparency layers must be provided as a single file (YC_BC_R 4:2:0 8 bits from TMIV8.0-rc1).
+- texture layers must be provided as a single file, - transparency layers must be provided as a single file.

 Each file (texture or transparency) is a temporal concatenation of the stacked layers sorted from the furthest to the closest one with respect to the reference camera.
-Raw storage is illustrated in Figure 28.
+The layer index is the quantized normalized disparity coded on ceil(log2(S)) bits.
+Raw storage is illustrated in Figure 31.

-From TMIV8.0-rc1 implementation, transparency is coded on 16 levels only, hence 4 bits would be enough.
-But a YC_BC_R 4:2:0 8 bits format is used to ease file manipulation.
+The transparency is coded on 16 levels only, hence 4 bits would be enough.
+But a 8 bits format is used to ease file manipulation.

-Figure 28.
-MPI raw storage diagram.
-In this simplified example, the MPI content is made of 4 layers (sorted from far to close) and 3 concatenated temporal frames.
+Figure 31: MPI raw storage diagram.
+In this simplified example, the MPI content is made of 4 layers (sorted from far to close) and 3 concatenated temporal frames

-4.23.2.2.
-Packed compressed storage (PCS)
+4.6.2.2 Packed compressed storage (PCS)